Roland TR-505: Voice synthesis

 Samples in the TR-505 are stored as 8-bit unsigned PCM waveforms at a sample rate of 25 kHz.
-A non-linear DAC is used to simulate a 12-bit resolution.
 The TR-505 offers some major improvements over the TR-707, including 16 digitally recorded PCM drum sounds (four more than the TR-707) and five Latin percussion voices from the TR-727, reducing the need to buy a separate unit or PCM card.